moteus/lzmq-pool/README.md

-This library provade ability to use same sockets from different Lua states / threads in same process.
+This library provide ability to use same sockets from different Lua states / threads in same process.

 ###Usage